nhost/nhost/README.md

   <a href="https://twitter.com/nhostio">Twitter</a>
   </h3>

-**Nhost is a serverless backend for web and mobile apps.**

-Nhost consists of open-source software pre-configured to get started quickly and is easy to scale.
+**Nhost is a serverless backend for web and mobile apps.** Nhost consists of open-source software pre-configured to get started quickly and is easy to scale:

-This is what you get with Nhost:

 - Database: [Postgres](https://www.postgresql.org/)
 - GraphQL API: [Hasura](https://hasura.io/)